Jump to content

 silke og bæredygtighed

-Silk is generally considered a more sustainable fiber.
-It is a renewable resource, biodegradable, and uses less water, chemicals, and energy than many other fibers.
+Silk is generally regarded as a more sustainable fibre.
+It is a renewable resource, can biodegrade, and uses less water, chemicals, and energy than many other fibres.

 silke og bæredygtighed

-Silk is generally considered a more sustainable fiber.
-It is a renewable resource, biodegradable, and uses less water, chemicals, and energy than many other fibers.
+Silk is generally regarded as a more sustainable fibre.
+It is a renewable resource, can biodegrade, and uses less water, chemicals, and energy than many other fibres.

 silke og bæredygtighed

-Silk is generally considered a more sustainable fiber.
-It is a renewable resource, biodegradable, and uses less water, chemicals, and energy than many other fibers.
+Silk is generally regarded as a more sustainable fibre.
+It is a renewable resource, can biodegrade, and uses less water, chemicals, and energy than many other fibres.